centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/generic-actions.md

 ## Deleting objects

 > Deleting an object is final.
 If you delete an object by accident, you will need to re-create it.
 In the same way,
-> deleting an object automatically deletes all the objects that are linked to it and that cannot exist without it. e.g.:
+> deleting an object automatically deletes all the objects that are linked to it and that cannot exist without it.
+Example:
 > Deleting a host results in all the services associated with that host being deleted too.

 To delete an object: